lugatuic/linux-week/_archive/README.md

 Building the Presnetations
 ====================================

+**EDIT:** The `SConstruct` file present in this repository has since been replaced by a simple `Makefile`.
+The instructions below have been preserved for historical reasons. `texlive-most` is still needed for compilation, however.

 The presentations are built with scons and latex/beamer.

 1. install latex with beamer for your platform: